steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

   - string - a string of characters.
 - Description - A description of the effect of the option; what it does; how it works.
 - Values - Describes the valid values of the Type.
 For an enumeration, lists the values and explains what each one means.
 - Default - Some options have a default value, which is the value that the option assumes when it is omitted from the command line.
-When there is no default, omission of the option from the command line leads to a `null`/missing value.
-The Mdfmt program reacts to this either by providing an error message if the omission is unacceptable, or by implementing a default behavior if the omission is acceptable.
+When there is no default, omission of the option from the command line leads to a `null`/missing value, and the Mdfmt program reacts to this either by providing an error message if the omission is unacceptable, or by implementing a default behavior if the omission is acceptable.
-- Configuration file key - When using configuration files (see the section, [Configuration](#7-configuration)), provides the key to use to identify this formatting option in configuration files.
+- Configuration file key - When using configuration files (see the section, [Configuration](#8-configuration)), provides the key to use to identify this formatting option in configuration files.
 Configuration file key is only provided for [formatting options](#54-formatting-options), not for other command line options.

 ### 5.1.
 Traversal Options